Sorbojit1/Tutorial-web/README.md

 # Welcome to the Alpha Version of My Python Tutorial Website!
 Thank you for checking out this alpha release!
-The site is currently under active development, with many features and improvements to come.
-I’ve included comments and notes throughout to provide insight into the current structure and future plans.
+The site is currently under active development, with many features and improvements to come. **I’ve included comments and notes throughout to provide insight into the current structure and future plans**.

 ## Why Release So Early?
 As the sole developer of this project, I highly value your feedback.
 I uploaded the site early to gather insights on how to make it better.
 My goal is to create a platform that is functional, user-friendly, engaging, and accessible for learners at all levels.